caiomelo22/nba-predictor/README.md

 ## Description
 The project is divided in three parts:
-- Generating a CSV file with statistics from previous games/seasons.
-This is done in [data.ipynb](https://github.com/caiomelo22/nba-predictor/blob/master/src/data.ipynb) by fetching data from your database and aggregating information for use in machine learning models.
-If you'd like to explore the project that gathers the data used in this one, check out [NBA Data](https://github.com/caiomelo22/nba-data).
-- Testing models and simulating how the predictions made would perform against the moneyline market odds.
-This is done in [simulator.ipynb](https://github.com/caiomelo22/nba-predictor/blob/master/src/simulator.ipynb) and utilizes data generated in the previous notebook.
-In this notebook, you can also save the best-performing models for use in our final notebook.
+- [Classifiation Simulator](https://github.com/caiomelo22/nba-predictor/blob/master/src/classification_simulator.ipynb) --> This notebook was made for you to test your classification machine learning models and simulate how they would perform in previous seasons.
+In this notebook you can configure settings such as models features, minimum odds, bankroll and much more.
+After testing and simulating, you can save your pipeline to make current predictions.
+- [Classification Predictor](https://github.com/caiomelo22/nba-predictor/blob/master/src/classification_predictor.ipynb) --> This notebook scrapes and predicts today's NBA games using the pipelines generated in the previous notebook.
+- [Regression Simulator](https://github.com/caiomelo22/nba-predictor/blob/master/src/regression_simulator.ipynb) --> This notebook was made for you to test your regression machine learning models and simulate how they would perform in previous seasons.
+After testing and simulating, you can save your pipeline to make current predictions.
-- The final notebook scrapes and predicts today's NBA games using the models generated in the previous notebook.
-This is done in [predictor.ipynb](https://github.com/caiomelo22/nba-predictor/blob/master/src/predictor.ipynb).
+- [Regression Predictor](https://github.com/caiomelo22/nba-predictor/blob/master/src/regression_predictor.ipynb) --> This notebook scrapes and predicts today's NBA games using the pipelines generated in the previous notebook.

 ## Setup
 To fetch data from your MySQL database, you need to set the following variables in your environment: